-Dealing with vaginal discharge during your pregnancy?
-Noticing some significant changes in how your body is working?
+Are you dealing with vaginal discharge during your pregnancy?
+Have you noticed some significant changes in how your body is working?
 You aren’t alone.

 Pregnancy comes with a whole host of changes.
-Some of them are expected — but some definitely aren’t.
-While growing a human is full of wonderful moments, there are some you could probably do without.
+Some of them are expected — but some aren’t.
+While growing a human is full of beautiful moments, there are some you could probably do without.

-Vaginal discharge during pregnancy can be normal and healthy.
+As a certified nurse-midwife, I can assure you that vaginal discharge during pregnancy can be normal and healthy.
 It can be unnerving when you first come across it, though.
-Especially if this is your first pregnancy, you’ll be wondering whatis normal — and when you should be concerned.
+Most moms wonder what is normal and when they should be concerned.

-Wondering if what you’re experiencing is fine?
-In this article, we’ll look at early pregnancy discharge — what it means and why it happens.
-You’ll know what’s the norm and it will give you some peace of mind, or let you know to book an appointment with your doctor.
+In this article, we’ll discuss early pregnancy discharge — what it means and why it happens.
+We’ll explain what’s the norm, to give you some peace of mind, or let you know if you should book an appointment with your doctor.

 What Is Vaginal Discharge?

-The technical term for vaginal discharge is leukorrhea (source).
+The technical term for vaginal discharge is leukorrhea (1).
 While it is present in healthy women even when they’re not pregnant, you may notice changes during pregnancy.

 Leukorrhea sounds like a complicated medical term.
-It’s simple really, it stands for white (leuko-) discharge (-rrhea).
+It’s simple.
+It stands for white (leuko-) discharge (-rrhea).

 Editor's Note:Caitlin Goodwin, MSN, RN, CNM

-Leukorrhea is usually odorless and clear or milky white in color.
+Leukorrhea is usually odorless and clear or milky white.
 It is actually made of your own skin cells and isn’t a sign of a problem.
 While you may have noticed it during ovulation, you might be seeing more of it during your pregnancy.

 You may only notice the discharge on your toilet paper after using the bathroom.
 It’s also possible you’ll notice discharge in your underwear.
 Either of these presentations can be possible with a healthy pregnancy.